codemeasandwich/hyper-element/README.md

 ## Testing

-See [kitchensink/README.md](kitchensink/README.md) for the full testing guide.
+Tests are located in `kitchensink/` and run via Playwright.
+See `kitchensink/kitchensink.spec.js` for the test suite.

 ## Contributing